Christian Arroyo Player Props: Red Sox vs. Rays

-The Boston Red Sox and Christian Arroyo, who went 0-for-3 last time out, battle Taj Bradley and the Tampa Bay Rays at Tropicana Field, Wednesday at 6:40 PM ET.
+The Boston Red Sox and Christian Arroyo, who went 0-for-3 last time in action, battle Jeffrey Springs and the Tampa Bay Rays at Tropicana Field, Thursday at 1:10 PM ET.

 He had a hitless showing in his last game (0-for-3) against the Rays.